 A space blanket curtain provides presence to what passes unseen and unheard: the abstracted form carrying Wind’s news to Tiger, silently.
 The golden curtain’s ultra-light material produces an amplified shape and noise from the slightest sigh, and separates inside from out, near from far, dark from light and hot from cold.

 A ten-channel instrument is built, allowing Tree to compose not only the polyphony of sounds and voices he gives to disparate objects, but also the surroundings in which they and the instrument stand.
 Each channel has its own pair of speakers, which may also be assembled spatially to sonically model the landscape.

 Structure for Preparing the Piano

-Plywood, MDF, felt, steel, lightbulb, cotton cabling, socket, paint
+Materials: Plywood, MDF, felt, steel, lightbulb, cotton cabling, socket, paint.

 Tracking Mind’s movements, it is clear that his body and the chair supporting it are as much his instrument as the piano he plays with his fingers.
 He is given a wooden stool with the long arm of the adjustable lamp reaching under the piano’s lid and into its body, lighting Mind’s way as he actively exploits each prepared part.

 Materials: Timber Hatherley step ladder, Ercol chair, paint.

 Avoiding a possible climbing accident, Amy is given a Hatherley patent ‘Lattistep’ orchard ladder, topped off with an Ercol Quaker chair, where she can safely read up in Tree‘s branches.
 In addition, a sturdy aluminium structure for speaking while standing, plus transparent looking glass – preventing the trap of a ‘singular truth’ – supports Circle’s multiple mirroring and framing of Amy’s reading body.